defcon1dfw/defcon1dfw.github.io/legal/privacy-policy.md

 We use your personal data to provide and improve the Service.
 By using this service, you agree to the collection and use of information in accordance with this Privacy Policy.

-**{{ site.dbaOneName}} {{ site.dbaTwoName }} does NOT operate outside of Texas.
-However, this site may be visible outside of Texas borders do to our hosting conditions.
-We CANNOT provide services to anyone outside of Texas.** {{ site.dbaOneName}} {{ site.dbaTwoName }} is NOT responsible for any links or explicit content leading outside of {{ site.domainName }}.

-## personal data collected:
-- Name
-- City, State, County, or Zip Code
-- Phone Number
-- Email

 ## Google Analytics and Google Ads

 Google Analytics mainly uses first-party cookies to report on visitor (aka. user) interactions on Google Analytics customers’ websites.
 Users may disable cookies or delete any individual cookie.